Meet the Team

 Hugh grew up in the small-town Darfield, a 45-minute drive from Christchurch.
 After travelling the world young Hugh found out that there is no better place to be than home, so he returned to the hills of Banks Peninsula where his family had been living for over a century.
 One day in a shearing shed he bumped into Pip and together they started life with family and farming – which many years later turned into a family and dolphin watching business.

-Julia Waghorn / Owner, head of marketing and the social media squad
+Julia Waghorn / Part owner, head of sustainability & marketing

 Julia and Pip Waghorn with baby Alice.